dgatwood/VISCAPTZ/README.md

     ./viscaptz --zoomcalibrate

-This saves about forty minutes calibrating the pan and tilt motors.
+This saves potentially a couple of hours calibrating the pan and tilt motors.